jyotirmoydotdev/openfy/README.md

 # Openfy

-Openfy is a self-hosted e-commerce platform built with Go and Gin, providing a flexible and customizable solution for managing products and handling user authentication.
+Openfy is a self-hosted e-commerce platform built with Go and Gin, providing a flexible and customizable solution for managing products and handling customer authentication.

 ## Features

 - **Product Management**: Easily create, update, and delete products.
-- **User Authentication**: Secure user authentication with JWT tokens.
+- **Customer Authentication**: Secure customer authentication with JWT tokens.
 - **Admin Panel**: Admin-specific routes for managing products.
 - **Flexible and Extendable**: Built with Go and Gin for flexibility and extensibility.